LianjiaTech/BELLE/README_en.md

 </div>

-The goal of this project is to promote the development of the Chinese conversational large-scale model open source community, with the vision of creating an LLM Engine that can help everyone.
-This project will not perform pre-training of large language models, but will focus on how to help everyone obtain a language model with the best possible instruction following performance based on open source pre-trained large language models, and reduce the research threshold for this area, with a focus on Chinese large language models.
-To achieve this, the project will continue to release open instruction training data, relevant models, training code, etc., and also focus on the impact of different training data and training algorithms on model performance.
+The goal of this project is to promote the development of an open-source community for Chinese conversational large language models, with the vision of becoming an LLM Engine that can help everyone.

+Rather than focusing on how to effectively pre-train large language models, BELLE is more concerned with how to build on the foundation of open-source pre-trained large language models to help everyone obtain their own high-performing, instruction-driven language model, thereby lowering the barriers to research and application of large language models, especially Chinese ones.
+To this end, the BELLE project will continuously provide access to instruction training data, related models, training code, application scenarios, and more, while also evaluating the impact of different training data and training algorithms on model performance.
+BELLE is optimized for Chinese and the model fine-tuning uses only data produced by ChatGPT (without incorporating any other data).

 <br/>

 ## ChatBELLE App